Characters

 Disaster strikes as Keiji’s mother is kidnapped, triggering the attention of the Galactic Council of Nine.
 The only way to save his mother is to start an intergalactic war with the reptilian Fourth Reich.

 In his journey, Keiji’s powers grow, giving him the opportunity to not only travel through time, but to alter history itself.
+In so doing, Keijie finally learns the secret of the moon, and begins to understand its threat to Kantara, and the universe.

 Aliens and Predator (1980s)